-Conical springs, which are most often compression springs with tapering coil diameters, can also exhibit non-linear changes in force.
+Variable diameter springs, like conical, convex or concave springs, can be coiled to a variety of force parameters.
 If the spring pitch (the space between coils) is constant, a conical spring’s force will vary non-linearly, meaning that it will not follow Hooke’s Law.
-However, spring pitch can be varied to produce conical springs that do obey the law.
+However, spring pitch can also be varied to produce conical springs that do obey the law.

 Variable pitch springs are a third example of a spring type that does not obey Hooke’s Law.
 Variable pitch springs are often compression springs with constant coil diameters, but varying pitch.

 Constant force springs, in relation to Hooke’s Law, are often false exceptions.
 From their title and description, you would expect constant force springs not to follow Hooke’s Law.
 After all, if the force they exert is constant, how can the force change with the length of the spring?
 As mentioned in our constant force springs post, the material making up these springs actually does conform to Hooke’s Law.
 The difference is that the elastic portion of a constant force spring is only the part that is changing from coiled to straight.
 As the spring is pushed in or pulled out and the diameter of the coil changes, the force exerted also changes.
 This change, however, is often imperceptible because changes to the diameter of the coil are so small.

 Using advanced AIM CNC spring coiling equipment, constant force springs can be designed so that the spring force can be kept constant or even be made to exhibit a negative gradient as the spring is extended.
 Negative gradients on the order of 35% have been accomplished.